jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I've rejigged my blog to restart my 100DaysofCode challenge.
 The last one was a dud, really.
 I didn't last a week and even then I think I missed a day.

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

+### **Day 84**: Thursday January 17th 2018

+Added an example of an optimised SVG file.
+Not sure why the image element won't display it in the same file with no console error but I'll keep looking into that. https://github.com/jg-digital-media/jgdm-100DaysOfCode  #100daysOfCode

+Earlier ontoday also updated the projects section of my portfolio.

 ### **Day 83**: Thursday January 17th 2018